Updated August 22nd, 2018 by Ben Reynolds

 - Maximum 10 year T-Bond yield since 1871 is 15.3% (September of 1981)

 Imagine a stock yields 4% and T-Bonds yield 8%.
-If T-Bond yields drop to 4%, the stock’s yield will look comparatively attractive.
+The stock has a lower yield because it is expected to grow over time, resulting in higher dividend income and capital appreciation.
+Now imagine that the T-Bond yields drop to 4%.
+Now the stock’s yield looks very attractive.
 Investors will pile on and bid up the share price, reducing the stock’s yield back to equilibrium with the T-Bond yield.

 If theory holds true, it stands to reason that the S&P 500 will have a higher price-to-earnings multiple on average when interest rates are lower.